prabhakar442/wearwiselysitereact77.0/README.md

 # WearWisely Dryclean
-Welcome to Wearsiely Laundry – your smart, fast, and reliable laundry service!
-We make your laundry experience effortless, hygienic, and affordable, so you can focus on the things that matter the most.
+Welcome to Wearsiely dryclean – your smart, fast, and reliable dryclean service!
+We make your dryclean experience effortless, hygienic, and affordable, so you can focus on the things that matter the most.

 # Features
 ✅ Doorstep Pickup & Delivery – Schedule a pickup from your home/work and get fresh, clean clothes delivered back. ✅ Affordable Pricing – Transparent and budget-friendly rates. ✅ Express Service – Same-day or next-day delivery available. ✅ Eco-Friendly Wash – Safe detergents & sustainable practices. ✅ Track Your Order – Real-time order tracking for convenience. ✅ Hygienic Care – Separate washes to maintain fabric quality and hygiene.